This Is Your Life (British TV series): Notable guests

 Peter Davison was the featured celebrity in March 1982.
 He later revealed in interviews and his autobiography that the planned finale of his edition was to be the appearance of actress Beryl Reid, but Davison's then-wife Sandra Dickinson objected and persuaded the producers not to end the show in this way as Davison and Reid barely knew each other, having worked together only once for two days' recording.
 Reid's inclusion was to maximise publicity for the two episodes of Doctor Who that the BBC were airing at the same time as Davison's This Is Your Life.
 Dickinson won her argument, and although Reid appeared, the edition ended instead with the reunion of Davison and his Guyanese aunt.

 In May 1971, Googie Withers was the featured guest, but the surprise planned by host Eamonn Andrews did not go according to plan, when Withers arrived in the studio, thinking she was going to be interviewed by Godfrey Winn.
 When Andrews stepped forward with the red book, Withers asked him why he was working as a floor manager and no longer as a presenter.
 This was in part due to her living in Australia where the show was not known.

 In 1996, the Sunday Mirror reported that a planned show for Cockney comedy actor Arthur Mullard was pulled after researchers contacted his eldest son.
 The same report featured claims that Mullard had terrorised his family and had sexually abused his daughter for many years.

-The programmes originally included non-celebrities who had done extraordinary things in their lives.
-In later years, following a persistent criticism of only celebrities being featured on the show, non-celebrities were featured again.
-These included business people, military personnel, the clergy and those that had performed outstanding community or charity service but who were not well known to the general public.
-Examples include: paramedic Allan Norman; Group Captain Leonard Cheshire; Cromer lifeboatman Henry "Shrimp" Davies; Colonel Tod Sweeney; Mary Ward, community nurse to the boat people of the canals; Chay Blyth; Sir Nicholas Winton; Group Captain Sir Douglas Bader; and Sir Fitzroy Maclean.
-The series never profiled serving politicians, although retired politicians were occasionally featured.

-Forty-two celebrities have appeared on the show twice – including Honor Blackman, Dora Bryan, Bob Monkhouse and Eamonn Andrews himself.

-David Butler was 17 when he became the youngest ever subject of This Is Your Life (episode aired 5 March 1962).
+David Butler was 17 when he became the youngest-ever subject of This Is Your Life (episode aired 5 March 1962).
 He was surprised by Eamonn Andrews in the headmaster's study of Hemel Hempstead Grammar School.
 Butler lost both his legs and a hand when, aged 11, he found an unexploded bomb on Ivinghoe Beacon.

-When snooker player Stephen Hendry was surprised with the red book in 1990, aged 21, he remarked that he had "hardly had a life".